kometen/rocket-ssr/README.md

 ---

-Too run this on your local machine, clone this repository, create an account at `https://admin.passwordless.dev/signup`, create an application after registering.
+To run this on your local machine, clone this repository, create an account at `https://admin.passwordless.dev/signup`, create an application after registering.
 A public and private key pair is generated for you.
 Save these keys in a safe place, for instance in a password manager.